The Difference Between Time to Hire and Time to Fill

 What Is Time to Hire?

-Time to hire measures the number of days between a specific candidate entering your recruitment pipeline and that candidate accepting an offer.
+The calculation for time to hire measures the number of days between a specific candidate entering your recruitment pipeline and that candidate accepting an offer.

 Same endpoint.
 Very different starting line.